aglab2/SM64StarDisplay/README.md

  * Star Revenge 5: Neo Blue Realm
  * Star Revenge 7: Park of Time
  * Star Revenge 7.5: Kedowser's Return

+# Creating New Layouts
+Your hack is not supported?
+You can easily create a layout yourself!
+Choose one of the current layouts as basis and edit it with _Settings > Configure Display_.
+Press on stars to hide/show them and press on text to edit it and switch line view!
+To get icons from hack you can load them with _Icons > Import Icons_.

+# Speedrun
+For speedrunners this program can be useful too!
+It can soft erase file A on ROM reset that is really handy for reset-heavy runs!